 The apple cider adds a subtle depth, but the real magic is how simple and reliable this method is.
 It’s the kind of cozy, no-fuss dinner that always delivers.

-Why This Braised Pork Shoulder Works
+Why You'll Love Braised Pork Shoulder

 - Fall-apart tender every time – Low, slow cooking breaks down the pork until it’s melt-in-your-mouth soft.